couchbaselabs/docs-ng/content/couchbase-sdk-c-2.4/getting-started.markdown

 ## Downloading the Couchbase Client Library

-Download the latest client library from the [Coucbase download site](http://www.couchbase.com/develop/c/current/).
-It is available as a source archive in both `.zip` and `.tar.gz`
+Download the latest client library from the [Couchbase download site](http://www.couchbase.com/downloads).
+It is available as a source archive in both `.zip` and `.tar.gz` formats.

 <a id="c-install-linux"></a>